If you’re new to this site Start Here to answer the question, “Why Let Go?”

 ”The highest realms of thought are impossible to reach without first attaining an understanding of compassion.” ~ Socrates

-However guilt and resentment presents in you it can be released through the letting go method.
+However guilt and resentment presents, it can be released through the letting go method.